CrudeRags/Re-Encode-Character/README.md

 This program is still in development and is not yet complete.

 If you want to use this program to convert other languages, the code of the sub-routine "map_font" has to be remastered as necessary.

+Using `konsole` as a terminal will display all the unicode characters properly.

+Gnome-terminal does not display unicode characters properly by default.